onthebusiness/harelang.org/content/blog/2023-11-08-100-year-language.md

 to step away from those innovations.
-The cost of long-term stability is that Hare will inevitably become the less optimal choice over time, as a new set of language ideas becomes proven and tested and enters the canon of essential language idioms -- essential idioms which might have been incorporated into Hare if they were proven today, but which will be left out in the interest of long-term stability.
+The cost of long-term stability is that Hare will inevitably become the less optimal choice over time, as a new set of language ideas becomes proven and tested and enters the canon of essential language idioms &mdash; essential idioms which might have been incorporated into Hare if they were proven today, but which will be left out in the interest of long-term stability.
 The next language can tackle these problems.

-In this respect, Hare is unlikely to be a 100-year language in the sense that it will still be the best choice in a century -- but rather because it will still *work* in a century.
+In this respect, Hare is unlikely to be a 100-year language in the sense that it will still be the best choice in a century &mdash; but rather because it will still *work* in a century.
 We believe that there is value in providing a language that can be depended on to work consistently for a very long time.
 If Hare succeeds in its ambitions, it will form an important part of the culture of long-term thinking and stability which provides a necessary counterweight to rapid innovation in software engineering.

 This approach to innovation, and our near-rejection of it as a goal, is innovative in and of itself.
 If I were to point to one trait of Hare which sets